-Mobilia just came back from the Salone Del Mobile, the world’s biggest furniture fair, and we spotted the three leading interior design trends this spring: ethnic and botanical motifs, sunset colours, and the Scandinavian trend with its pastel hues.
+Mobilia just came back from the Salone Del Mobile, the world’s biggest furniture fair, and we spotted the three leading interior design trends this spring: sunset colours, ethnic influences and botanical touches, and the Scandinavian trend with its pastel hues.

 Think green!
 The colour, that is.
 And combine it with plants, natural materials and geometric motifs.
 This trend lends a boho-chic touch to any interior and will have you dreaming of far-off places.